 Summary – International transfer of Personal Data

 We transfer Personal Data to recipients in other countries.
-Where we transfer Personal Data from the EEA to a recipient outside the EEA that is not in an Adequate Jurisdiction, we do so on the basis of the EU-US Privacy Shield.
+Where we transfer Personal Data from the EEA to a recipient outside the EEA that is not in an Adequate Jurisdiction, we do so on the basis of the Standard Contractual Clauses with our partners.

 Because of the international nature of our business, we transfer Personal Data within the Nobia group, and to third parties as noted in Section (G) above, in connection with the purposes set out in this Notice.
 For this reason, we transfer Personal Data to other countries that may have different laws and data protection compliance requirements to those that apply in the country in which you are located.

-Where we transfer your Personal Data from the EEA to recipients located outside the EEA who are not in Adequate Jurisdictions, we do so on the basis of the EU-US Privacy Shield.
-You are entitled to request a copy of our EU-US Privacy Shield certification using the contact details provided in Section (R) below.
+Where we transfer your Personal Data from the EEA to recipients located outside the EEA who are not in Adequate Jurisdictions, we do so on the basis of the Standard Contractual Clauses with our partners.

 Please note that when you transfer any Personal Data directly to a Nobia entity established outside the EEA, we are not responsible for that transfer of your Personal Data.
 We will nevertheless Process your Personal Data, from the point at which we receive those data, in accordance with the provisions of this Notice.